dj1ch/HomeNet/README.md

 The real protocols behind the texting here isn't anything new, rather it takes advantage of [UDP](https://www.cloudflare.com/learning/ddos/glossary/user-datagram-protocol-udp/), a packet often used for data transfer, whether it be videos, DNS lookups, or online gaming (yes, online gaming).
 Although one could argue that TCP is much more secure, I find UDP much more easier to use with the Openthread API, and more well established.

+**TLDR: HomeNet is a special type of network called a mesh network, with secure messaging using UDP, often used for stuff like online games.**

 ### Built With

 * [esp-idf@v5.3](https://github.com/espressif/esp-idf/tree/v5.3)